harness/developer-hub/docs/security-testing-orchestration/use-sto/jira-integrations.md

 -->

 You can easily create Jira tickets for issues detected during an STO build.
-This topic describes how to set up this integration
+This topic describes how to set up this integration.

 :::note
 * This feature is not supported in Self-Managed Enterprise Edition.